LukeZGD/Legacy-iOS-Kit/README.md

 - Tethered restores to other iOS versions for A5/A6 and other devices
 - Jailbreak all 32-bit iOS devices on (almost) any iOS version
     - Available on iOS versions 3.1.3 to 9.3.4
-    - Only unsupported versions are iOS 9.0.x and iPad 2 on 4.3.x
+    - Only unsupported versions are iOS 9.0.x
 - Hacktivation for iPhone 2G, 3G, 3GS (activate without valid SIM card)
 - Restore to iOS 10.3.3 (signed OTA version) on supported A7 devices
 - Install IPA files for supported devices with AppSync installed